scalar-labs/cassy/README.md

 ```

 Now you can run backup and restore through gRPC APIs or HTTP/1.1 REST APIs.
 For gRPC APIs, you can do it easily with [grpcurl](https://github.com/fullstorydev/grpcurl).
-It will show some examples with grpcurl for the sake of simplicity.
+Here we will use grpcurl for the sake of simplicity.

 #### Register your cluster